Understanding Municipal Taxes and Property Assessments

 Amounts collected for other taxation authorities

-The Municipality is required by the Province to collect taxes on behalf of other taxing authorities and in turn remits these taxes directly.
-These agencies include the Municipal Finance Authority, BC Assessment, Islands Trust, Metro Vancouver, Translink and the Province of BC for School taxes.
+In addition to collecting municipal taxes, BIM is required by legislation to collect funds on behalf of other taxing authorities such as TransLink, Islands Trust, Metro Vancouver, BC Assessment, Municipal Finance Authority (MFA), Provincial School and Police Taxes.
 The Municipality has no control over the amounts levied as the agencies determine their own rates based on their own budgetary requirements.

 Why did your taxes go up more than the approved property tax increase?

-If the changes in your property value are higher than the average change in your property class your taxes payable may be higher than the approved property tax increase.
+If the changes in your property value are higher than the average change in your property class your taxes payable may be higher than the approved property tax increase of 4.7%.
 Similarly, if the changes to your property value are lower relative to the average change in your class, you may see a reduction in your taxes payable.

 How your property is assessed